 Grants are money for college from the federal or state government and are usually based on financial need.
-Examples include the Federal Pell Grant, state Cal Grant, Chafee Grant, and Federal Supplemental Educational Opportunity Grant (FSEOG).
+Examples include the Federal Pell Grant, state Cal Grant and Middle Class Scholarship (MCS), and Federal Supplemental Educational Opportunity Grant (FSEOG).
 Many 4-year colleges and universities also provide grants.

 Grants are often described as "free money" because they don't have to be repaid.
 Once you receive a grant, however, there are conditions for you to continue receiving it in subsequent terms.
 You must continue to do well in college in order to receive additional grants.
 Learn more in Part 5 of this guide about how to keep your financial aid once you get it.
-While a high school diploma or certificate equivalent to a high school diploma (aka GED exam) isn't required to attend a community college, it is required to receive most federal and state financial aid and many other types of grants.
+While a high school diploma or equivalent (aka GED) isn't required to attend a community college, it is required to receive most federal and state financial aid and many other types of grants.